Saving Millions of Dollars for Insurers

 While Saving Your Subscribers’ Lives

 Small bowel surgery is the 2nd most common emergency surgery in the USA, and carries the highest complication rate (47%) (Journal Amer Med Assn).
 Hospitalizations are expensive, running upwards of $3,000 a day.
 According to AHRQ (HHS), small bowel obstruction (SBO) surgery patients average 14.2 days in the hospital; average costs are $114,175.
 The average cost of adhesion surgery is $65,955 per AHRQ.

 A new therapy promises to stop many recurring surgeries for a fraction of these costs – around $8,500.

-In the largest study of post-surgical adhesions ever conducted published in Lancet (N=29,790), 34.6% of patients who had abdominal or pelvic surgery were re-admitted for an adhesion-related event – 22.1% in the first year after surgery.
+In a mammoth study of post-surgical hospital readmissions published in Lancet (N=29,790), 34.6% of patients who had abdominal or pelvic surgery were re-admitted for an adhesion-related event – 22.1% in the first year after surgery.
 Between surgeries, readmissions and recurring SBO events, the costs for a single patient can easily climb to well over $250,000.
 We propose you consider requiring an effective non-surgical therapy that can significantly lower your hospitalization and surgery costs – and save your patients’ lives.

-Clear Passage® Physical Therapy’s program can obviate many of those costs at around $8,500 ($7,500 cost plus travel, if needed.)
+Clear Passage® Physical Therapy’s program can obviate many of those costs at a cost of $8,500 with the patient or Company covering travel to any of our US locations (avg. $1,000.)
 The therapy has been shown to decrease recurring bowel obstructions by 15 times the norm (p=0.0003), greatly reducing surgical risks and costs.

 Per a recent Phase 2 Controlled study published in the World Journal of Gastroenterology, total bowel obstructions in the control group (no therapy) recurred at 14.52%.
 For those receiving the new therapy, recurrence was under 1% [0.97%, (p=0.0003.)]
 Further, the therapy costs a fraction of the cost of hospitalization and surgery ($8,500 vs. $114,175.)